USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 ## Compiling CMAQ

-*Before proceeding, it should be noted that building the ICON and BCON executibles are optional steps when working specifically with the benchmark data.
-This is becuase the initial condition and boundary condition files have been provided for you within the benchmark data set.
+*Before proceeding, it should be noted that building the ICON and BCON executables are optional steps when working specifically with the benchmark data.
+This is because the initial condition and boundary condition files have been provided for you within the benchmark data set.
 For further information on these preprocessors please reference [Chapter 4](../CMAQ_UG_ch04_model_inputs.md).*

 Create the model executables for CCTM using the steps shown below.